-An essential part of many gardens, Leontopodium is a hardy perennial that reaches about 30 cm in height.
+An essential part of many gardens, Leontopodium is a hardy perennial that reaches about 30 cm (1 foot) in height.

 It blooms from late spring through to summer, and carries white stellar shaped flowers.

 The foliage is lance shaped and woolly in nature.
 Common names for Leontopodium include Edelweiss.